Which Stratus Tap Is Right for You?

 Microsecond hardware time-tagging (EZ-Tap Pro & Versa-Tap)

-At baud rates above roughly 9,600 bps, software-only timestamps can't reliably determine which message arrived first — hardware-to-software acquisition delays scramble the ordering.
+At baud rates above roughly 9,600 bps, software-only timestamps can't reliably determine which message arrived first, because hardware-to-software acquisition delays scramble the ordering.
 EZ-Tap Pro and Versa-Tap timestamp every byte and handshake event in hardware at microsecond precision, so you can accurately reconstruct transmit/reply sequences even at 1 Mbps and above.
 This is why we recommend Pro or Versa-Tap for any serial debugging above standard rates.

 RS-232 / LVTTL voltage switching (EZ-Tap Pro & Versa-Tap)